-Additional information and updates can be found at the Healing Hubby Facebook page, and through the education based small groups that Nick and Danelle host locally.It's been 90 days today since my husband was pulled from sea (finally) and we learned my fear was accurate - he had colon cancer.
+Additional information and updates can be found at the Healing Hubby Facebook page.It's been 90 days today since my husband was pulled from sea (finally) and we learned my fear was accurate - he had colon cancer.

 The SHORT update is: Nick is doing great!
 He is healing and deeply immersed in a new anticancer lifestyle.